bonsairobo/MyNixOs/README.md

 # Goals

-This config aims to support programming and gaming while being relatively minimal.
+This config aims to support programming and gaming while being minimal, responsive, and efficient with laptop battery.
+The keyboard is emphasized as the primary input method for programming and desktop navigation, although the mouse and touchpad are still usable when GUIs like browsers make them necessary.

-The development environment is focused on keyboard and shell usage, centering around `fish`, `tmux`, and `helix`.
-Many modern Unix tools are provided as well.

-Remaining desktop usage is also keyboard focused by using a tiling window manager.

-For gaming, Steam is installed and the `.desktop` file is modified to force using NVIDIA PRIME offloading.

 # Installation